JordanShelswell/JordanShelswell.github.io/README.md

 * [Font Awesome](https://fontawesome.com/) -Some nice Icons
 * [Google Fonts](https://fonts.google.com/) - Source for some nice web fonts
 * [Google Analytics](https://analytics.google.com/analytics/web/) - Pageview tracker

+# Previously used:
 * [Minima](https://github.com/jekyll/minima) - Was utilized as a base theme that was then customized for this site.
-It was distributed under an MIT license that has since been adopted  for the entire project.
+It was distributed under an MIT license that has since been adopted for the project.

 ## Contributing